Roof Vent Fan and Air-conditioners

 - Idle the Engine – After arriving at the campground, leave the engine idling for a few minutes to run the dash AC while you are hooking up the utilities.
 This will also give the turbo charger a few minutes to cool down.

-- Open the hood – Once you’ve shut off the engine, open the hood to let the engine cool down quicker instead of holding all that heat next to the firewall.
+- Open the hood – Once you’ve shut off the engine, open the hood to let the engine cool down quicker instead of holding all that heat next to the cockpit firewall.

 - Install an external windshield cover.
 Blocking the heat before it can enter the windshield is better than trapping it inside like a greenhouse.